 Lorna McCormack is back with us today with an article on the best essential oils to use for anxiety.

-When I started out teaching people how to use food and natural plant medicines to heal our bodies, I was expecting people to ask me questions about weight loss, disease prevention and other ‘big label’ stuff.
+When I started out teaching people how to use food and essential oils to support our bodies, I was expecting people to ask me questions about weight loss, disease prevention and other ‘big label’ stuff.
 And I do get asked those questions.
 But there’s one single question that I am asked more than anything else, one that I wasn’t expecting…

 ‘Can you help me manage my anxiety?’

 I have met so many people that need help managing their emotions, particularly anxiety.
 These people know they can help themselves but they need guidance on how to do it.
 So this is a post I’ve being wanting to write for a long time.

 Anxiety can come in many forms.
 I experience anxiety when I know I have to speak in public, when I am hit with ‘mama overload’ (like every single day!) or when I sit down at my desk and I just don’t know where to start.
 But there are also more serious forms that are often unexplained and can be debilitating.

 The good news is regardless of what type of anxiety or stress you experience there are many natural remedies for anxiety that are safe and don’t cause any negative side effects.

 Anxiety is actually a normal response to a potentially dangerous situation, often called the ‘fight or flight’ response.
 However it becomes problematic when it is constant or when it happens in response to an inappropriate situation or unexplained circumstances.

 Anxiety is typically described as excessive worry and tension, but there are many other physical and psychological symptoms which include;